gauthammk/Virtual-Synth/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

+## Resources

+- Audio synthesizing with [Tone.js](https://tonejs.github.io/)
+- Styling with [Bulma](https://bulma.io/)
+- Icons from [The Noun Project](https://thenounproject.com/)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Resources Used

-- Audio synthesizing with [Tone.js](https://tonejs.github.io/)
-- Styling with [Bulma](https://bulma.io/)
-- Icons from [The Noun Project](https://thenounproject.com/)